infiniteflight/infiniteflight-docs/getting-started/home-user-interface/home-screen.md

-2. Solo mode is offline (no internet connection required), allowing you to practice without anyone else around, in weather conditions of your choosing.
-[See "Fly Solo"](/guide/getting-started/home-user-interface/fly-solo#fly-solo).
+2. [Solo mode](/guide/getting-started/home-user-interface/fly-solo#fly-solo) is offline (no internet connection required), allowing you to practice without anyone else around, in weather conditions of your choosing.

-3. Our three live servers allow you to choose the experience you want, but with some company too.
-[See "Fly Online"](/guide/getting-started/home-user-interface/fly-online#fly-online).
+3. [Fly Online](/guide/getting-started/home-user-interface/fly-online#fly-online) is home to our three live servers allow you to choose the experience you want, but with some company too.

 4. Don’t want to fly?
-Here you can control aircraft instead on our live servers!
-[See "Air Traffic Control"](/guide/getting-started/home-user-interface/air-traffic-control#air-traffic-control).
+Here you can [control](/guide/getting-started/home-user-interface/air-traffic-control#air-traffic-control) aircraft instead on our live servers!

-5. All controlling and flights you do are recorded, and stored here when you want to look back.
-Want more info?
-[See "Replays"](/guide/getting-started/home-user-interface/replays#replays).
+5. All controlling and flights you do are recorded, and stored in [Replays](/guide/getting-started/home-user-interface/replays#replays) for when you want to look back.